ryangray/thief/README.md

 ### Level Data Storage

-The level is stored as a string array, `a$`, with dimensions of 22 rows and 32 columns.
-The last row is where level info is stored.
+The level is stored as a string array, `a$`, with dimensions of 43 rows and 32 columns.
+Row 22 is where level info is stored, and rows 23 through 43 are the color info for the cells.